 This is why registering for your trademark is one of the steps you should take as soon as possible once you have your brand concept finalized – you can file for your trademark even before you start selling on Amazon.

-And for more details on the how-to of getting your trademark (as well as our tactic of registering for a European one first to ‘shortcut’ the process), see our guest blog by Anita Mar, a trademark law expert with over 20 years of experience in this field, and then check out her trademark services.
+And for more details on the how-to of getting your trademark (as well as our tactic of registering for a European one first to ‘shortcut’ the process), see our guest blog by Anita Mar, a trademark law expert with over 20 years of experience in this field, and then check out her trademark and Amazon brand protection services.

 It’s important for Amazon beginners to know the “Buy Box” is the little window at the top of the Amazon listing where a customer will click “Add to Cart.”